code-312/Voma/README.md

 2. Next, pull the Docker official image for Postgres from the docker hub repository by running the following in your command line:
 `docker pull postgres`
   - You can find the documentation of the [image here](https://github.com/docker-library/docs/blob/master/postgres/README.md)
+3. Run the database container using Docker, or Docker Compose.
-3. After it finishes pulling, enter the following in your command line:
+  * **Docker**: After it finishes pulling, enter the following in your command line:
 `docker run -d  -p 5432:5432 -e POSTGRES_PASSWORD=password --name postgres-dev postgres`
     - You can set `POSTGRES_PASSWORD` to whatever you want, just make sure you remember it!
     - You don't need to specify the `--name` either.
 If you omit this, docker will randomly assign you one.
+  * **Docker Compose**: navigate to the /docker-compose/ directory.
+Verify the postgres username and password in the file here, or modify if desired.
+Run the command `docker-compose up` to launch the containers for postgres and adminer (database admin tool) [source](https://hub.docker.com/_/postgres).
+To run containers in the background (do not show live logs in the terminal window), use the `-d` flag; to stop containers running in the background use the command `docker-compose down`.
 4. Open up docker and click on the **Containers/Apps** tab.
 You should something running.
 5. Next, we'll pull a **pgAdmin** image. pgAdmin is a an administration and development tool for Postgres.
 Enter the follwowing in your command line:
 `docker pull dpage/pgadmin4`
 6. After it finishes pulling, run the image instance with the following command: docker run \